example42/example42.github.io/_posts/2018-05-07-testing-puppet-enterprise-2018-1-0.md

 The last command, after having installed Puppet Enterprise (thanks to the vagrant-pe_build plugin) triggers also a normal Puppet run on the node, using directly the contents of the PSICK control repo.

 Once the command has ended you have a full configured PE server, which can serve the other nodes present in the same vagrant environment (they are configured in  ```vagrant/environments/pe/config.yaml```).
-Note that the PE Vm is not thin, by default we allocate GB of RAM to it (this can be configured too on the ```config.yaml``` file) and to this you have to add the memory used by each client VM: an host with at least 8, better 16GB, is recommended.
+Note that the PE Vm is not thin, by default we allocate 4GB of RAM to it (this can be configured too on the ```config.yaml``` file) and to this you have to add the memory used by each client VM: an host with at least 8, better 16GB, is recommended.

 Now you can start other VMs from the same Vagrant environment, they will automatically connect and autosign to the PE server and apply their Puppet code and data: